Opinion polling for the 2010 Australian federal election: Primary vote

+Two-party preferred

 Voting intention

 (<) – since July 2010, Newspoll has not provided a separate Liberal and National primary vote, therefore from 23–25 July 2010 the Liberal column displays the coalition primary vote.

 Leader ratings

 Roy Morgan

-The Roy Morgan poll consists of two different sampling.
-There is a face to face interview and a phone interview to sample voting intention, which is conducted via random telephone number selection in city and country areas nationwide.
+The Roy Morgan poll consisted of two different sampling.
+There was a face to face interview and a phone interview to sample voting intention, which was conducted via random telephone number selection in city and country areas nationwide.